YellowMinionPlannet/Notes/Book/Inside_MSBuild_Engine/Book_Inside_MSBuild_Engine.md

 A MSBuild file (MSBuild project file) is just a XML file.
 These XML files are described by two XML Schma Definition (XSD) documents:

 - Microsoft.Build.Commontypes.xsd (Elements commonly found in Visual Studio)
-- Microsoft.Build.Core.xsd (Fixed elements in an MSBuild project file)
+- Microsoft.Build.Core.xsd (Common elements in an MSBuild project file)

 They are located at %WINDIR%\Microsoft.NET\Framework\vNNNN\MSBuild